kenseehart/bffl/README.md

   - Custom binary data formats with exact bit alignment.
   - Consistent behavior across different hardware architectures.
   - Ideal for IO-bound tasks and memory transfers, where exact bit-level management is crucial.
+  - Memory mapping is portable (independent of hardware architecture)

 ### Comparison to Bitfields in C++